-Sharing what he has learned from his lived experience, he also advises newcomers to work actively towards their career goals: “Focus on how you can position yourself to be the best candidate for the jobs that you apply for.
+He advises newcomers to work actively towards their career goals: “Focus on how you can position yourself to be the best candidate for the jobs that you apply for.
 Learn new skills, seek constructive feedback, reach out to your communities, and – as much as possible – don’t let the pressure of needing to find a job throw you off”.
 Connecting with professional agencies and potential employers at career events or workshops is important as well.
 Isaac points out that settlement services can help newcomers excel.
 “Adjusting to a new country is hard.
 By counselling newcomers and identifying their short-term and long-term career goals, these agencies can help by conducting mock interviews and giving feedback to newcomers to strengthen their portfolios,” says Isaac.

 Applying to many jobs himself before finding his first job, he understands the effort it takes to adapt to the Canadian job market and the importance of seeking support when needed.
 Similarly, it is helpful to engage in volunteering activities.
 “Meeting like-minded individuals and networking will enable you to navigate the workforce as a newcomer.
 From drawing parallels, having one-on-one conversations with your network, and attending informational sessions, you will gain clarity in your search,” he says.